Before terminating

 After installing the AC

-conductors and equipment grounding conductor, gather them and secure them
+conductors and equipment grounding conductor, gather them and secure

-with the provided cable tie as shown above.
+them with the provided cable tie as shown above.

 Note

-If a conductor must be removed from the
+If a conductor must be removed from

-remove the screwdriver.Figure 2.
+conductor free, then remove the screwdriver.Figure 2.
 Spring Terminal with

 Screwdriver and Insert Conductor in Terminal